Home » Amsterdam » Body Worlds Amsterdam tickets

 While learning about the human anatomy, you will also learn how happiness affects our body and vice versa.

-Body Worlds – The Happiness Project has toured more than 100 cities in Europe, America, Africa, and Asia and attracted more than 40 million visitors.
+Body Worlds – The Happiness Project has toured over 100 cities in Europe, America, Africa, and Asia attracting more than 40 million visitors.

 Many also refer to it as Amsterdam’s Dead Body Museum.

-In this article, we share everything you must know before buying your Body Worlds Amsterdam tickets.
+This article shares everything you must know before booking your Body Worlds Amsterdam tickets.

 What to expect at Body Worlds

-All human bodies on display at the Body Museum have been treated by the ‘plastination method’ to prevent dissolution.
+All human bodies displayed at the Body Museum have been treated by the ‘plastination method’ to prevent dissolution.

 The plastination method was invented in 1977 by the German anatomist Dr. Gunther von Hagens.